 I am a commitment to softness searching for people and places where it is not necessary to be hard.

-Jemma Desai is a commitment to softness searching for people and places where it is not necessary to be hard.
-As a writer and artist she seeks ways to hold the labour that strengthens bonds of love.
+Jemma Desai is a writer, facilitator and artist committed to softness, searching for people and places where it is not necessary to be hard.

 London, UK